tgvoskuilen/MatlabTools/README.md

 ---------------------------

 ### Using SSH or Linux
-Use an SSH client to log in to a Linux server if you are not one one, or just open a terminal.
+Use an SSH client to log in to a Linux server if you are not on one, or just open a terminal.
 To clone this repository into your Matlab folder (assuming it is at `~/MATLAB`), enter the following commands: